freenas/freenas-docs/userguide/network.rst

 right thing without trampling the configuration.
 To remedy this, after adding the VLAN, go to
 :menuselection:`Network --> Interfaces --> Add Interface`.
-Select the parent interface from the "NIC" drop-down menu and in the "Options" field, type :command:`up`.
+Select the parent interface from the :guilabel:`NIC` drop-down menu and in the :guilabel:`Options` field, type :command:`up`.
 This will bring up the parent interface.
-If an IP address is required, it can be configured using the rest of the options in the "Add Interface" screen.
+If an IP address is required, it can be configured using the rest of the options in the :guilabel:`Add Interface` screen.

 #ifdef freenas
 .. warning:: Creating a vlan will cause network connectivity to be